-- 2. A name-tag will be worn identifying the student as an A-State student.
-Name tags can be ordered through the A-State book store.
+- 2. A nametag will be worn identifying the student as an A-State student.
+Name tags can be ordered through the A-State bookstore.
 A-State ID badges are to be worn as required by the clinical facilities. - 3.
-Hair must be neat; clean; away from face; men are to be clean shaven or beards closely trimmed. - 4.
+Hair must be neat; clean; away from face; men are to be clean shaven, or beards closely trimmed. - 4.
 Fingernails must be short and clean.
 Clear or light colored, non-gel nail polish is acceptable.
 No artificial nails permitted. - 5.
 Wedding rings, engagement rings and watches are the only jewelry appropriate for the clinical setting.
 If ears are pierced, one pair of posts or small loop earrings is allowed.
 No facial or tongue jewelry is allowed. - 6.
 Any visible tattoo must be covered and not visible to patients or providers. - 7.
-Personal hygiene must be maintained at all times.
+Personal hygiene must always be maintained.
 No cologne, perfume or aftershave should be worn in the clinical setting. - 8.
-Chewing gum is not allowed in the clinical areas. - 9.
+Chewing gum is not allowed in clinical areas. - 9.
 If a student's level of personal hygiene or style of appearance constitutes an unprofessional image or interferes with the ability to provide safe nursing care, the student may be requested, at the discretion of the clinical preceptor, to leave the clinical area and correct the identified deficiency.
-The student will receive no credit for the time missed to correct such deficiencies.
+The student will receive no credit for the time missed correcting such deficiencies.